 Use Facebook and Twitter to find customers, competitors or influencers (best for niches)

-This is most valuable for products and services that are unique, niche and/or specialized.
+You don't need to actually use to social media in order to use social media to This is most valuable for products and services that are unique, niche and/or specialized.

 Valuable Search Operators for Twitter Search